pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Alternatively, import or write the classes you want into one of your own Django app's ``models.py``.

-The Django application at ``eventsourcing.infrastructure.django`` has database migrations that will add four tables, one for each of the sequenced item active record classes mentioned above.
+The Django application at ``eventsourcing.infrastructure.django`` has database migrations that will add four tables, one for each of the record classes mentioned above.
 So if you use the application directly in ``INSTALLED_APPS`` then the app's migrations will be picked up by Django.